PlumaaID/wallet-v1/keys/README.md

 ## Plumaa Keys

 This directory contains the keys for the accounts used in Plumaa tests.
-Each subfolder requires to be filled with a `private.pem` and `public.pem` file, which can be obtained from [the oficial SAT website](http://omawww.sat.gob.mx/tramitesyservicios/Paginas/certificado_sello_digital.htm) since they provide tests certificates and keys for developers.
+Each subfolder requires to be filled with a `private.pem` and `public.pem` file, which can be obtained from the test certificates provided by [the oficial SAT website](http://omawww.sat.gob.mx/tramitesyservicios/Paginas/certificado_sello_digital.htm), also included within each subfolder for convenience.

 The characteristics of these certificates are well outlined in [this external documentation.](https://go.reachcore.com/docs/Articulos/CSDPruebas).